 Remember technical writing is a bit different than other types of writing and you can work in a lot of different fields.
 The best thing you can do is explore what area you want to work in and see the requirements.

-What do I need to look for a job in tech writing?
+What do I need to do for a job in tech writing?

 A certificate – employers will generally ask for one in technical writing or technical communication – another term for technical writing, so a certificate is highly recommended.